 Gardening is stuffed full with lore, old wives’ tales, call it what you like.
-Some of it is quite frankly rubbish, some is uninteresting but useful, and occasionally it is both interesting and useful.
+Some of it is quite frankly rubbish, some are uninteresting but useful, and occasionally it is both interesting and useful.

 Each month we will give you a snippet from one of these categories.
 As you get organized to plant your tomatoes, here are six things you might or might not have known about these succulent beauties.